HuaweiCloudBrazilTeam/hwc-iam-agency/README.md

 ```

 ### These values expire after 15 minutes, so you need to constantly rerun this

+The AK/SK/Token values are changed for every new requrest to the metadata API (http://169.54.169.254), and they need to be used as a set. **This means that AK/SK/Token must be extract from the same API request, and not subsequent ones.**

 ```bash
 export IAM_AGENCY_SECURITY_KEY=$(curl -s http://169.254.169.254/openstack/latest/securitykey | jq .)